guireibar/teamcity-documentation/topics/system-requirements.md

 * Fast and reliable HDD
 * Fast external database access

-Based on our experience, a modest hardware like _Intel 3.2 GHz dual-core CPU, 3.2 GB memory under Windows, 1 GB network adapter, and single HDD_ can provide acceptable performance for the following setup:
+Based on our experience, modest hardware like _Intel 3.2 GHz dual-core CPU, 3.2 GB memory under Windows, 1 GB network adapter, and single HDD_ can provide acceptable performance for the following setup:
 * 60 projects and 300 build configurations (with one forth being active and running regularly)
 * more than 300 builds a day
 * about 2 MB log per build